Attendance at John Bamford

 Certificates are awarded as follows:

 Bronze certificate- 96%-97% attendance

 Silver certificate 98%-99% attendance

 Every term classes have the chance to compete to be the class with the best attendance.
 The winning class will receive a special treat.

-All classes will have their attendance recorded on The Bugle.
+All classes will have their attendance recorded on The Bamford Beat.
 1st, 2nd and 3rd place will be highlighted.

 At the end of the year the class with the best attendance will receive an extra Forest School session.